-Sister Joseph Mary Parmeter rsj, a pioneer in the development and co-ordination of lay ministry, was appointed the first catechist co-ordinator for the City Schools Apostolate.
+Sister Joseph Mary Parmeter rsj, a pioneer in the development and co-ordination of lay ministry, was appointed the first Special Religious Education co-ordinator for the City Schools Apostolate.

 By the mid-1980s Father Paul Mulconry and Sister Rita Petherbridge rsm had oversight of the state schools apostolate as part of their role in the Catholic Schools Office.